Over 1 day

 Take time to learn how to prime a wall and achieve professional-looking results on your painting project.
-Priming walls is an important step of painting that can increase paint adhesion, improve sheen and block stains.
+Priming walls is an important step of painting that can increase paint adhesion, produce a uniform finish, improve sheen and block stains.

 Water-based latex primer and oil-based primer are both suitable for priming interior walls.
 Latex primer is considered an all-purpose primer and is easy to clean up with water.
-Oil-based primer also has versatility and is the preferred choice for blocking stains, wood tannin and for covering porous wood surfaces.
+Oil-based primer is also versatile.
+It's the preferred choice for blocking stains, wood tannin and for covering porous wood surfaces.

 Be sure to have enough paint primer before starting your project.
-A gallon of primer will cover between 250- to 400-square feet of surface.
-Two coats may be needed over heavy stains or tannin-rich wood.
+Trying to figure out how much primer you need?
+A gallon of primer will cover between 250 to 400-square feet of surface.
+Two coats of primer may be required over heavy stains or tannin-rich wood.

 Most primers can be tinted to help ensure good coverage for the finish coat.
 Bright or deep colors require a tinted primer.
 A store associate will determine the amount of tint to add to the primer following the manufacturer’s specifications and based on the color of the topcoat being used.

-Prepare for how to prime a wall by removing any HVAC registers, outlet covers, light switch plates, and nails or other hanging hardware.
-Then, inspect walls for cracks, holes, dents or other imperfections.
+As you learn how to prime a wall, it will need some prep work.
+Remove any HVAC registers, outlet covers, light switch plates, and nails or other hanging hardware.
+Then inspect walls for cracks, holes, dents or other imperfections.

 - Use caulk or a lightweight spackling compound and putty knife to fill and repair any holes or imperfections.